hinchliff/tim-firefox/README.md

 The TIM Timekeeping app for UNC doesn't work correctly on modern Chrome (57) or Firefox (52) on Linux, but it did work on Firefox 49.
-Running Firefox 49 locally, Firefox keeps insisting on updating to the latest version (maybe whenenver you click About?).
+Running Firefox 49 locally, Firefox keeps insisting on updating to the latest version (maybe whenever you click About?).
 A docker container locked at version 49 should have been easy to implement, but it's been tricky.

 1. Need flash-plugin
 1. Need to add Certificate Authorities